A microscopic theory of Anderson localization of electrons in random lattices: Anderson localization

 \subsection{Dynamical vertex, conserving vertex, and the Ward identity}

-A common feature of the microscopic theory of disordered and interacting electrons is that microscopic diagrammatic perturbation theory cannot guarantee the full dynamical extent of conservation laws.
-The dynamical Ward identity, Eq.~\eqref{eq:WI-VW}, is in conflict with causality, demanding $\Lambda_{\veck\veck'}(E;0,\vecq)>0$ in the metallic phase \cite{Janis:2004ab}.
-Only the static form of this Ward identity used in Eq.~\eqref{eq:KK-nonlocal} can be guaranteed by the causal perturbation theory.
+A common feature of the microscopic theory of disordered and interacting electrons is that diagrammatic perturbation theory cannot guarantee the full dynamical extent of conservation laws.
+The dynamical Ward identity, Eq.~\eqref{eq:WI-VW}, conflicts with causality, demanding $\Lambda_{\veck\veck'}(E;0,\vecq)>0$ in the metallic phase \cite{Janis:2004ab}.
+Only the static form of this Ward identity, used in Eq.~\eqref{eq:KK-nonlocal}, can be guaranteed by causal perturbation theory.
 We then have to introduce two two-particle vertices.
-The dynamical electron-hole vertex from the microscopic perturbation theory is determined from the Bethe-Salpeter equation with the irreducible vertex from the perturbation theory $\Lambda^{RA}_{\veck\veck'}(E;\omega,\vecq)$ with the conserving vector $\vecq$ from the electron-hole scattering channel
+The dynamical electron-hole vertex from microscopic perturbation theory is determined by the Bethe-Salpeter equation, with the irreducible vertex from perturbation theory $\Lambda^{RA}_{\veck\veck'}(E;\omega,\vecq)$ and the conserving vector $\vecq$ from the electron-hole scattering channel.